isomerpages/ncss-ssi/pages/training/certificate_prog/preparatory-training-for-potential-peer-support-specialist.md

 ### **Course Schedule**

 The trainer led sessions are expected to run from 19 to 20 Aug 21 (the proposed dates may be subjected to further changes).

-### Application Form

-Click [here](https://ncss-ssi-staging.netlify.app/images/training/Application%20form_Prep%20and%20CPS_Run%206.pdf){:target="_blank"}    to access the application form for the both the  **‘**Preparatory Training for Potential Peer Support Specialist**’** and ‘Certificate in Peer Support.’

 _Note:_